rimarque/push_swap/README.md

 ## 💎 **Features**
 ```
-- Uses two stakcs: stack a and stack b
-- Stack a is the stack given as arguments, stack b is empty
-- Sorts the stack given as argument using a limited set of operations
+- With the help of stack b, push_swap sorts the stack given as argument (stack a), using a limited set of operations:
-	- swap - swaps the 2 elements of the top of the stack
+	- swap: swaps the 2 elements of the top of the stack
-	- push - pushes an element from the top of a stack to another
+	- push: pushes an element from the top of a stack to another
-	- rotate - the first element of the stack becomes the last one
+	- rotate: the first element of the stack becomes the last one
-	- reverse rotate - the last element becomes the first one
+	- reverse rotate: the last element becomes the first one
 - The instructions used to sort the stack are printed in the terminal
 	- sa (swap a), sb (swap b), ss (sa e sb at the same time)
 	- pa (push from b to a), pb (push from a to b)
 	- ra (rotate a), rb (rotate b), rr (ra e rb at the same time)
 	- rra (reverse rotate a), rrb (reverse rotate b), rrr (ra e rb at the same time)
-- My program uses circular double linked lists to implement the Turk Algorithm: https://medium.com/@ayogun/push-swap-c1f5d2d41e97
+- The program uses circular double linked lists to implement the Turk Algorithm: https://medium.com/@ayogun/push-swap-c1f5d2d41e97
-- NUMERO DE OPERACOES
+- The algothim sorts a stack of five numbers in 8 moves or less, a stack of 100 numbers in less than 700 moves and a stack of 500 values in less than 5500
 ```
 </tbody>
 	<td><image src="img/mandatory.png"></td>
+	<td><image src="img/5numbers.png"></td>
+	<td><image src="img/100numbers.png"></td>
+	<td><image src="img/500numbers.png"></td>
 </tbody>

 ## :link: **Compilation**